tspring5000/Nonatone/README.md

 4. Now, click the run button (top left of XCode, looks like a play button) and after XCode has done it's business, it should be installed and good to go!

 Like I say above, I'm working from memory so I'm likely missing a lot of details (you may need to turn on developer settings on your iOS device as well for example).
 It's obviously not the ideal way to install an app, so you'll likely need to do a bit of Googling to get it all working, but hopefully the above is enough to get you started at least.

+## Future
+From my point of view, Nonatone is done and I probably won't be adding to do in the future.
+But the fun of open source is that you're free to fork it and do whatever you want with it